How to Remove White Background in Photoshop (5 Fast Ways)

 Step 4.
 Adjusting Fuzziness Slider

 This option helps you control the sample’s shade tolerance.
 For example, if your background has multiple white shades, you can increase the fuzziness slider to add all those shades to the selection.
-To preview your changes, click on the Selection Preview and choose Grayscale.

 Adjusting Fuzziness Slider